Pol-Immigration Reform and Control Employment Eligibility/Verification

 Immigration Service requirements specify that all appropriate blocks must be checked where applicable.
 Proper signatures of the employee and employer, along with employer's name, address, and effective dates must be provided.
 Failure to complete these sections of the document may invalidate the process and be in violation of government provisions.

-- All new university employees must complete the I-9 Form prior to the effective date of their employment and submit acceptable documents which establish both identity and employment authorization.
-(See section C., above)
+A. All new university employees must complete the I-9 Form prior to the effective date of their employment and submit acceptable documents which establish both identity and employment authorization.
+(See section C., above).

 RESPONSIBLE UNIVERSITY DEPARTMENT/DIVISION